 |American Society of Pediatric Hematology and Oncology (ASPHO)||Member|

 |Children's Oncology Group (COG)||Member|

-His research focuses on developing novel treatments for children with solid tumors by redirecting the immune system to attack cancer cells.
+Dr. Andras Heczey's research focuses on developing novel treatments for children with solid tumors by redirecting the immune system to attack and kill cancer cells by using genetically-engineered T cells and Natural Killer T cells.